- Nonprofit organizations are exempt from federal income taxes and must not seek commercial or monetary profit.

 |Form 990-W||Used by nonprofits to report estimated tax on unrelated business income|

 This annual form is a detailed summary of your organization’s business activities including revenues, expenses, assets and liabilities.
 These forms are intended to hold organizations accountable and to confirm all earning and spending aligns with the organization’s stated mission.

-These forms are made public, so it is important that expenditures and business-related income are accurately claimed and reported.
+These forms are made public, so expenditures and business-related income must be accurately claimed and reported.

 How can you lose tax-exempt status?